olafwrieden/azure-data-archiving-practices/README.md

 ### 💡 Conclusion

 Because the data is accessed frequently (in the first 2 months), a hot storage tier is best suited.
 Between 2-6 months of the last modification date, this data is best moved to a cool storage tier.
 Later, 7 years after its last modification date, the blob is then deleted as it has served its purpose and is no longer required.

+At the time of writing, this feature is still in preview in ADLS Gen2.

 #### 💪🏻 Implementation